lucacasonato/messageformat.dev/docs/reference/variables.md

 ## Usage

-Variables can be interpolated into a message using a {placeholder expression}.
+Variables can be interpolated into a message using a placeholder expression.

 <mf2-interactive>